heliconius-maps/web-map.examples/README.md

 The script leaflet_maps.R includes code to replicate the single species HTML web maps available via the dropdown menus at https://heliconius-maps.github.io.
+Note that this script contains some Windows-specific components (e.g. backslashes in file paths).

 The script leaflet_shiny.R has code to create the Shiny web app for mapping and downloading geographic data (https://heliconius-maps.github.io/Download).

 geographic_data.csv contains some example geographic data for <i>Heliconius sapho</i> and <i>Heliconius telesiphe</i>.

-Please do not hesitate to contact me with any questions or suggestions.
+Please do not hesitate to contact me with any questions or suggestions. leaflet_maps.R  contain some Windows-specific components that may need rewriting if using a different OS